Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Introduction

-(for some $d>0$ depending on $H$); and both these results were obtained in~\cite{bnss2023} with a proof relying crucially on counting induced subgraphs.
-We will prove the following, which immediately implies \cref{thm:eh}: \begin{theorem} Every $H\in\mac H$ is viral. \end{theorem} The proof of this is by induction on $|H|$.
-Here is another instance of the ``rightness'' of the viral concept.
-Even if we just wanted to prove that the graphs in $\mac H$ have the \erh{} property, it is essential, for our inductive argument to work, that we have a strong inductive hypothesis saying that that the (smaller) graphs in $\mac H$ are viral.
-For instance, it would not be enough to know that they satisfy \cref{conj:polyrodl}.
+(for some $d>0$ depending on $H$).
+We will prove the following equivalent version of \cref{thm:eh}: \begin{theorem} Every $H\in\mac H$ is viral. \end{theorem} The proof of this is by induction on $|H|$ and underlines the importance of the viral property.
+There are two reasons why we chose to present a direct proof of \cref{thm:viral} in this paper: \begin{itemize} \item First, even if we just wanted to prove \cref{thm:eh} that the graphs in $\mac H$ have the \erh{} property, it is essential, for our inductive argument to work, that we have a more general inductive hypothesis that the proper induced subgraphs of $H$ are viral.
+This was actually done in~\cite[Chapter~3]{2025thes} where the main argument is only a little simpler numerically.
+To the best of our knowledge, this paper was also the first time that the viral property was crucial in providing (infinitely many) new graphs with the \erh{}~property.

+\item Second, in order to prove the viral property of the graphs in $\mac H$ directly, we developed an idea that turns \dd uniformly dense or sparse\ee{} sequences of disjoint vertex subsets with \dd floating\ee{} parameters into polynomially dense induced subgraphs; and this is \cref{transfer}.
+From our viewpoint, this idea is interesting in its own right because it became the main inspiration behind a key step in the proof of the \erh{} property of $P_5$~\cite{density7}. \end{itemize}

 Although progress on the \erh{} property itself has been slow, there are several papers in the literature showing that graphs that contain neither of two given graphs have polynomial-sized cliques or stable sets.
 For instance, it is shown in~\cite{MR4170220} that if $H_1, \overline{H_2}$ are forests, there exists $c>0$ such that every graph $G$ that is both $H_1$-free and $H_2$-free has a clique or stable set of size at least $|G|^c$.
 The reason this ``pair of graphs'' approach is comparatively so successful, is that the proof method uses \cref{thm:rodl} as the first step, and thereafter works inside a subgraph that is either very sparse or very dense.
 One of the graphs $H_1,H_2$ is good for the sparse case, and the other for the dense case, while it may be difficult to find a single graph that is good for both cases simultaneously.
 One could try to derive a graph with the \erh{} property by asking that $H_1=H_2$; but for instance, if $H$ is both a forest and the complement of a forest, then $H$ has at most four vertices, and we already know that such graphs have the \erh{} property.
 The same happens for all the ``pair of graphs'' results found so far: if we insist that the same graph $H$ fills both roles, we get nothing of interest.
 But in the present paper, that is not so.
 There is a ``pair of graphs'' version, which is perhaps simpler and more natural; and it remains nontrivial (and gives \cref{thm:viral}) if we insist that the two graphs are the same.